greg-raven/hdc/_posts/2013-04-05-hesperia-bmx-revival-2.md

 “BMX is the heartbeat of Hesperia in my opinion,” Pat Orescanin said.

-A variety of officials gathered for the ceremony, including Councilman Russ Blewett; Hesperia Chamber of Commerce President and CEO Yvonne Woytovich; San Bernardino County Sheriff’s Hesperia Station Chief Nils Bentsen; Dawn Sikes, field representative for Assemblyman Tim Donnelly; Rebecca Tennison, field representative for Sen. Steve Knight; and members from the Hesperia park district’s board of directors.
+A variety of officials gathered for the ceremony, including Councilman Russ Blewett; Hesperia Chamber of Commerce President and CEO Yvonne Woytovich; San Bernardino County Sheriff's Hesperia Station Chief Nils Bentsen; Dawn Sikes, field representative for Assemblyman Tim Donnelly; Rebecca Tennison, field representative for Sen. Steve Knight; and members from the Hesperia park district's board of directors.

 Recreation supervisor Don Webb said the projected budget for the track was $41,000 but they only had $15,000.